hawkeye64/admin-dash/readme.md

 ## Changes

-!Added support for Twitter and Google login/registration
+* Added support for Twitter and Google login/registration
+* Changed 'resource/views/Emails' to 'resource/views/emails'

 # Admin-Dash For Laravel 5.4